go101/immutable-value-proposal/README-v5.md

 1. no ways to declare package-level immutable non-basic values.
 1. no ways to declare immutable function parameters and results.

-Please note, the immutability semantics in this proposal is different from either the `const` values in C/C++.
+Please note, the immutability semantics in this proposal is different from either the `const` values in C/C++ or in JavaScript.
-The following sections will describe the differences.
+The following sections will explain the differences.

 ### The main points of this proposal